TIMELINE-Lockdown party allegations facing UK PM Johnson | Politics

 - United Kingdom

-Prime Minister Boris Johnson has apologized for attending a "bring your own booze" gathering at his official residence during Britain's first coronavirus lockdown, and an internal inquiry is being carried out to establish the facts.
+British police will investigate alleged lockdown breaches at Prime Minister Boris Johnson's Downing Street residence after receiving evidence from an internal government probe into a series of gatherings.

-British media have reported that at least 11 gatherings took place at Johnson's 10 Downing Street residence or in other government departments between May 2020 and April 2021, when COVID-19 rules limited how many people could meet socially.
+Media have reported that at least 15 gatherings took place at Johnson's 10 Downing Street residence or in other government departments between May 2020 and April 2021, when COVID-19 rules limited how many people could meet socially.
 Sue Gray, a senior civil servant, is leading an inquiry.
-She has not said when her findings will be published.
+She has not said when her findings will be published, but they had been expected later this week.

 Below is a timeline of the party reports and what Johnson has said about them: Nov.
 30 - First lockdown Christmas party report